LiangShi369/SimPaths/documentation/flowcharts/automation.md

 documentation/flowcharts/flowchart_review_agent.log
 ```

-The full Codex transcript is written to this log when `-Quiet` is used.
-The log file is ignored by Git. `-Quiet` keeps terminal output short, but it does not reduce the token cost of AI review.
+This log stores the detailed Codex output for the latest AI review run.
+It is ignored by Git.

 The log is overwritten on each Codex review run.
-It contains the latest AI review transcript only, not a permanent history.
+It contains the latest AI review transcript only.

 ### 5.3 Prompt Contents